Robo3D/User-Manuals/docs/source/R2/Troubleshooting/index.rst

    :alt: Check Pins
    :align: center

-If one of the pins is not rebounding back to its original position, you may need to replace your pogo pin pcb.
+If any of the pins are not rebounding back to its original position, you may need to replace your pogo pin pcb.

 .. image:: Images/retract.jpg
    :alt: Retract pins